+Despite the plethora of anti- money-laundering initiatives the failure countries.6 rate for detecting dirty money flows is astonishingly high.
+According to a Swiss banker, only 0.01 per cent of dirty money flowing through Switzerland is detected.7 It is unlikely that other offshore finance centres are any better.
+Crucially the techniques used for tax dodging and laundering dirty money involve identical mechanisms and financial subterfuges: tax havens, offshore companies and trusts, foundations, correspondent banks, nominee directors, dummy wire transfers, etc. Legal institutions granted special status and privilege by society have been subverted to purposes for which they were never intended.
+For example, the original purpose of trusts was to promote the protection of spouses and other family members who are unable to look after their own affairs, and to promote charitable causes.
+Incredible as it must appear to those not familiar with the offshore economy, charitable trusts are regularly set up in offshore tax havens for the purposes of owning 'special purpose vehicles' used for international tax planning and for hiding both assets and liabilities offshore, as happened with Enron and Parmalat.8

 Offshore facilities are actively marketed by financial intermediaries to potential clients throughout the world.
-Most of us have seen advertisements promoting offshore structures and tax efficient wealth-managements schemes in newspapers and glossy travel magazines.
-For some inexplicable reason, The Economist newspaper seems to specialise in such advertisement for offshore tax planning and second passports.
+Most of us have seen advertisements promoting offshore structures and tax efficient wealth-managements schemes in newspapers For some inexplicable reason, The Economist and glossy travel magazines. newspaper seems to specialise in such advertisement for offshore tax planning and second passports.
 These advertisements are an open invitation to capital flight and tax evasion.
 They reveal a major fault line in the financial liberalisation process.
 Whilst capital has become almost totally mobile, the ability to police cross-border dirty money flows remains largely nationally based.
 The unsurprising outcome has been a massive increase in cross-border dirty money flows, conservatively estimated by Raymond Baker at US\$1 trillion annually.
 The vast majority of these funds have been laundered via complex offshore ladders operating through the global banking system.
 Baker estimates the scale of the flows out of developing countries at around US\$ 500 billion annually, which totally overwhelms the value of annual aid budgets flowing from North to South.
-One study of 30 countries in sub-Saharan Africa (SSA) has estimated total capital flight from that region between 1970 and 1996 at about US\$187 billion.
-The same study concludes that SSA is a net creditor to the rest of the world in the sense that external assets, i.e. the stock of flight capital, exceed external liabilities (i.e. external debt).
+One study of 30 countries in sub-Saharan Africa (SSA) has estimated total capital flight from that region between 1970 and 1996 at about US\$187 billion.10 The same study concludes that SSA is a net creditor to the rest of the world in the sense that external assets, i.e. the stock of flight capital, exceed external liabilities (i.e. external debt).
 The problem is that the assets are largely held in private hands, whilst the liabilities belong to the African public.
 These figures should be sufficient to give Bono, a leading advocate for western taxpayers to donate more to Africa, cause for further reflection on his project.
 Bono, of course, is

-Legal institutions granted special status and privilege by society have been subverted to purposes for which they were never intended.
+Legal

+institutions

+granted special

+status and

+privilege by

+society have

+been subverted

+to purposes for

+which they

+were never

+intended

-&lt;sup>6 Baker, R. (2005) Capitalism's Achilles Heel, John Wiley & Sons, Hoboken, New Jersey
+6 Baker, R. (2005) Capitalism's Achilles Heel, John Wiley & Sons, Hoboken, New Jersey

-&lt;sup>7 Baker, R. (2005) op cit, p174
+7 Baker, R. (2005) op cit, p174

-&lt;sup>8 Brittain-Catlin, W., (2005) Offshore: The Dark Side of the Global Economy, Farrar, Strauss and Giroux, New York, pp55-76 a prominent supporter of further integration of African economies with the global financial and trade systems, but judging from his own financial arrangements he appears to see tax avoidance as an acceptable facet of commercial entrepreneurialism.
+8 Brittain-Catlin, W., (2005) Offshore: The Dark Side of the Global Economy, Farrar, Strauss and Giroux, New York, pp55-76

-&lt;sup>9 Baker, R., (2005) op cit, p172
+9 Baker, R., (2005) op cit, p172

-&lt;sup>10 Boyce, J.K. and Ndikumana, L. (2005) Africa's Debt: Who Owes Whom?
+10 Boyce, J.K. and Ndikumana, L. (2005) Africa's Debt: Who Owes Whom?
 In Epstein, G.A.
 Capital Flight and Capital Controls in Developing Countries, Edward Elgar, Cheltenham